miguelschwindt/HttpSoapClient4Java/README.md

 # HttpSoapCall4Java
-Calling web service with soap with http flat call
+Calling web service with soap with http flat call.
+This code was meant to call web service with soap directly with http call